 Roanoke real estate is some of the most expensive in Indiana, although Roanoke house values don't compare to the most expensive real estate in the U.S.

 Unlike some towns, Roanoke isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Roanoke are a mix of both white- and blue-collar jobs.
 Overall, Roanoke is a town of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Roanoke who work in management occupations (12.15%), office and administrative support (10.35%), and healthcare (10.23%).
+There are especially a lot of people living in Roanoke who work in management occupations (11.05%), healthcare (10.06%), and office and administrative support (9.50%).

 Because of many things, Roanoke is a great place for families with children to consider.
 First of all, many other families with children live here, making Roanoke a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Roanoke has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Roanoke’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small town, Roanoke does not have a public transit system used by locals to get to and from work.
+Roanoke is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Roanoke citizens is substantially higher than the typical US community, as 30.65% of adults in Roanoke have at least a bachelor's degree.
+The overall education level of Roanoke citizens is substantially higher than the typical US community, as 30.71% of adults in Roanoke have at least a bachelor's degree, and the average American community has 21.84%.

 The most common language spoken in Roanoke is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include French and Spanish.